btingle/expression-compile/README.md

 ## expression-compile
 Compiles arbitrary expressions into pseudo-machine code, which can be executed.
+Currently only supports basic arithmetic operations.

 # Install
 Install this file in (python path)/Python/Lib/site-packages